aws-samples/aws-dynamodb-examples/DynamoDB-SDK-Examples/node.js/README.md

 # Node.js SDK examples for Amazon DynamoDB

-This section contains Node.js code for examples and common tasks with Amazon DynamoDB.
+This respository contains Node.js code examples and common tasks done with API calls to Amazon DynamoDB.

 ## Working with Items
 Node.js example code for working with items in Amazon DynamoDB.